jimhigson/oboe.js-dissertation/main/main.md

 longer a hidden implementation detail but exposed as a part of its API as the responsibility of the caller.
 This disadvantage is mitigated by the interface being purely internal.
-Dependency injection in this case allows the tests to be written more simply because it is easy to substitute the real XHR for a stub.
+Dependency injection allows the tests to be written more simply because it is easy to substitute the real XHR for a stub.
 Unit tests should test exactly one unit; were the streaming HTTP object to create its own transport, the XHR would also be under test, plus whichever external service it connects to.
-Because Javascript allows redefinition of built in types the stubbing could have potentially also been done by overwriting the XHR constructor to return a mock.
+Because Javascript allows redefinition of built in types the stubbing could have also been done by overwriting the XHR constructor to return a mock.
 However this is to be avoided as it opens up the possibility of changes to the environment leaking between test cases.